skip to main content

 Note: Where national data regarding earnings or employability within a particular field are cited, individual readers should take note that national averages may not accurately reflect the earnings of workers in their particular part of the country, and may include earners at all stages of their career, not just entry-level wages for recent graduates.

-Ultimate Medical Academy's Healthcare Career Guide
+Healthcare Career Guide Cover

-The Healthcare Industry is growing!
+The Healthcare Industry is Growing!

 Complete this form, and you'll receive UMA's Definitive Guide to Healthcare Careers as well as information on how to get started at UMA.
 We'll also give you a call to answer any questions.

-By clicking the Request Info button, you agree to be contacted by phone, text message, or email via automated systems by Ultimate Medical Academy about your education at the email addresses and phone numbers you provided above, including any wireless number(s).
+By clicking the Request Info button, you agree to be contacted by phone or text message via automated systems by Ultimate Medical Academy about your education at the phone numbers you provided above, including any wireless number(s).
 You are not obligated to agree to automated contact to enroll; instead, you may call us at 888-205-2510.
 Note that even non-automated calls are recorded for quality assurance.

 Medical Biller and Coder

-Medical professionals reviewing a chart.
+Medical professionals reviewing a chart

 Medical billers and coders support healthcare providers, helping them collect payments for their services in a timely manner.
 Medical coders assign each diagnosis and procedure a universal identifier using standard industry codes.
 Once patient records have been properly coded, medical billers send the invoice or claim to the insurance company or other payer for reimbursement.
 Most medical billers and coders work full-time in an office setting at a healthcare practice, hospital, or clinic.